 Solution dyeing involves adding pigment directly to the molten plastic solution before the fiber is made.

 Solution dyeing diverts from traditional wet processing.
 Pigment is added to the molten plastic before making the fiber.
-Since the yarn is created in a specific color (versus being first created, and then dyed), the color becomes entrapped within the yarn.
-Imagine little pigment molecules that become trapped inside a plastic after it cools to a solid form.
-Because the color becomes intrinsic to the yarn through solution dyeing, it often yields stronger fibers than batch dyeing, which weakens and damages the fiber’s integrity.
+Since the yarn is created in a specific color (versus first being produced and then dyed), the color is confined within the yarn.
+Imagine little pigment molecules becoming trapped inside the plastic after it cools to a solid form.
+The color becomes intrinsic to the yarn through solution dyeing, so the process often yields stronger fibers than batch dyeing, which weakens and damages the fiber’s integrity.

 We use solution dyeing for its reduced environmental impact